ZakrinYoran/ZKYs-of-Saturn/ZKY/README.md

 #### Features:

-Items/mechanics added by the mod, relevent settings indicatedlike this: (`settingName:parameterType`).
-Please be careful to only use the specified data types, or you will get unexpected behavior.
+Items/mechanics added by the mod, relevent settings indicated like this: (`settingName:parameterType`).
+Please be careful to only use the specified data types, or you may get unexpected behavior.

 - 1 New transponder format (`addTransponders:bool`).
 - 2 New ship variants in the dealership (`addShips:bool`).